olegsu/argo-cd/docs/developer-guide/debugging-remote-environment.md

 telepresence --swap-deployment argocd-server --namespace argocd --env-file .envrc.remote --expose 8080:8080 --expose 8083:8083 --run bash
 ```
 * `--swap-deployment` changes the argocd-server deployment
-* `--expose` forward traffic comes to ports 8080 and 8083 to the same ports locally
+* `--expose` forwards traffic of remote ports 8080 and 8083 to the same ports locally
-* `--env-file` write all the environment variables of the remote pod into a local file, the variables also set on the subprocess of the `--run` command
+* `--env-file` writes all the environment variables of the remote pod into a local file, the variables are also set on the subprocess of the `--run` command
-* `--run` command to run once a connection established, use `bash`, `zsh` or others
+* `--run` defines which command to run once a connection is established, use `bash`, `zsh` or others
-g

 ## Debug
-Once a connection established, use favorite tools to start the server locally.
+Once a connection is established, use your favorite tools to start the server locally.

 ### Terminal
 * Compile `make server`
 * Run `./dist/argocd-server`

 ### VSCode
-In VSCode use the integrated terminal to run Telepresence command to connect.
-Then, to run argocd-server service use below configuration.
+In VSCode use the integrated terminal to run the Telepresence command to connect.
+Then, to run argocd-server service use the following configuration.
-Make sure to run `packr` before starting the debug to generate the assets.
+Make sure to run `packr` before starting the debugging session to generate the assets.
 Update the configuration file to point to kubeconfig file: `KUBECONFIG=` (required)
 ```json
         {